bwd202/calculator/README.md

 \*there are two sets of numbers: the one before the operation button is pressed, and the number after.

-ISSUES

-- the div for the screen collapses when the screen is cleared (as when pressing the AC button)
+BUGS

-- how to store the numbers
+- screen is not responsive to bigger numbers (can only fit 7)
-- how to run the operate function